Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - 25. Plyometric Pull Ups

-- No. Sets and Reps Pull ups For Beginner, Intermediate and advanced
+- No. Sets and Reps Pull-ups For Beginner To Advanced

 - FAQs